paps/api-store/store/Instagram Multi Hashtag Search/Instagram Multi Hashtag Search.md

 <center>![](https://phantombuster.imgix.net/api-store/configure_me.JPG)</center>

 ## 4. Enter at least two hashtags/locations
-In the 1st configuration field, you have to add at least 2 hashtags or locations so that the API can search for those terms in Instagram.
+In the 1st configuration field, you have to add at least 2 hashtags (or 1 location and 1 hashtag) so that the API can search for those terms in Instagram.

 Hashtags and locations are differentiated by the presence of a # in front of the word.
 Successively enter either a hashtag beginning with # (example: `#phantombuster`) or a location (example: `New York`).

-You can also enter a Google spreadsheet URL or a CSV with each line containing multiple hashtags or locations in a single cell, separated by commas (ex: 'New York, #selfie').
+You can also enter a Google spreadsheet URL or a CSV with each line containing multiple hashtags or locations in a single cell, separated by '+' signs (ex: 'New York + #selfie').
 Each line will be treated as a single multi-hashtag search.

 ## 5. Easy & safe authentication { argument }